Upgrade a Backup vault to a Recovery Services vault

 If I don’t plan on upgrading soon, what happens to my vaults?

 Since all new features apply only to Recovery Services vaults, we urge you to upgrade your vaults.
-Microsoft will eventually deprecate the classic portal.
 Starting September 1, 2017, Microsoft will begin auto-upgrading backup vaults to Recovery Services vaults.
 After November 30,2017, you can no longer create Backup vaults using PowerShell.
 Your vault can be automatically upgraded any time in between.
 Microsoft recommends you upgrade your vault as soon as possible.

 What does this upgrade mean for my existing tooling?